 “My colleague is trying to use their VPN to connect to our client through the default Virtual Box Windows 10 settings.
-Everything works normally until yesterday.
 When he tried to connect, he got an error message: The remote connection was not made because the attempted VPN tunnel failed.
-The only feasible solution we tried was to reinstall Windows 10, but this is obviously not a long-term solution.
-Any ideas and suggestions will be appreciated.”
+The only feasible fix we tried was to reinstall Windows 10, but this is obviously not a long-term solution.
+Any ideas and suggestions to fix attempted VPN failed in Windows 10 will be appreciated.”

 Press Alt + F4 to open the Shut Down Windows window, select Restart option in the drop-down menu, and then click OK to restart the computer.

 When your Internet connection is too slow or fails to connect normally, VPN cannot establish a connection normally, which may lead to this problem.
 To do this, you need to check whether the Internet is working properly.

 Step 1.
 Press Win + R to open the operation dialog box, enter “ping 126.96.36.199 -t”, and then click OK.